 There’s lots of ways you can get involved!
 You could volunteer for us, add your voice to our campaigning work or do some fundraising!
 You might even want to become a member.

-For more information about how you can get involved, send us an email and tell us what you're interested in.
+For more information about how you can get involved, send us an email at [email protected] and tell us what you're interested in.

 Volunteering in the UK or abroad can be a real boost to your confidence.
 Being deaf should not stop you and there are hundreds of deaf young people who have succeeded in making these opportunities work for them.